 I value your feedback on this course.
 Towards the end of term, as in all other courses at UVic, you will have the opportunity to complete an anonymous survey regarding your learning experience (CES).
-The survey is vital to providing feedback to me regarding the course and my teaching, as well as to help the department improve the overall program for students in the future.
-The survey is accessed via MyPage and can be done on your laptop, tablet, or mobile device.
-I will remind you and provide you with more detailed information nearer the time but please be thinking about this important activity during the course.
+The survey is vital

 DISCLAIMER

 The above schedule, policies, procedures, and assignments in this course are subject to change in the event of extenuating circumstances.